paulirish/lite-youtube-embed/ios-autoplay.md

 - once the timeout is >=1000 it fails with:
 > Error HTMLMediaElement::play(4A65A19E76E38A17) rejecting promise: UserGestureRequired
 > Error Unhandled Promise Rejection: NotAllowedError: The request is not allowed by the user agent or the platform in the current context, possibly because the user denied permission.

+.. but weirdly when i roughly do the same experiment with the YT api shit. i can go over 1000 and it plays fine...... (in desktop safari.. very weird.)

 base.js:9437  g.k.play .. first line of this fn is where .play() is invoked. thanks `debug(HTMLMediaElement.prototype.play)`  ! :)